alangpierce/sucrase/README.md

 All JS syntax not mentioned above will "pass through" and needs to be supported by your JS runtime.
 For example:
-* Decorators, private fields, `throw` expressions, optional chaining, generator arrow functions, and `do` expressions are all unsupported in browsers and Node (as of this writing), and Sucrase doesn't make an attempt to transpile them.
+* Decorators, private fields, `throw` expressions, generator arrow functions, and `do` expressions are all unsupported in browsers and Node (as of this writing), and Sucrase doesn't make an attempt to transpile them.
 * Object rest/spread, async functions, and async iterators are all recent features that should work fine, but might cause issues if you use older versions of tools like webpack.
 BigInt and newer regex features may or may not